-Maybe it's the economy talking, but seriously - nobody messes with Fort Knox.
-007 hops the pond to protect America's gold supply from the malicious Auric Goldfinger, who intends to sully the precious metal with atomic radiation.
-The fan favorites are all here: stout henchman Oddjob and his razor-sharp bowler hat, the laser beam aimed at 007's crown jewels, the truly pimped out Aston Martin...
-Oh, and two little words that make Sean Connery's lips curl ever so slightly when he utters them: Pussy Galore.
+In this installment, 007 protects America's gold from the malicious Auric Goldfinger, who intends to sully the supply with atomic radiation.
+The favorites are all here: stout henchman Oddjob, the laser beam aimed at 007's crown jewels, the Aston Martin, and two words that make Sean Connery's lips curl ever so slightly: Pussy Galore.

 Trailers + Extras